 - Create a plan – if your little one wakes in the night, or comes into your room or won’t take a nap, know how you will handle it.
 Determining a course of action in advance will help you to avoid making less desirable decisions at 3:00 am!
 If your child comes to your room, silently and calmly return them to their bed as many times as it takes.

 - Offer choices where you can – “Would you like to wear the pink pajamas or the striped pajamas?”
 “Do you want strawberry toothpaste or orange toothpaste?”
 Giving your child choices that they can make for themselves helps to make them feel empowered.
 This can help to decrease bedtime battles if they feel like they have some control.

 - Keep your child in a crib as long as possible – this sleep regression isn’t their way of telling you that they don’t like their crib anymore.
 Transitioning to a bed too soon can make the challenges with this regression even more challenging.

 - Fall back on sleep coaching – if your child doesn’t adjust back to their normal, healthy sleep habits within a month, it may be time to think about sleep training again

-Keep in mind – the 2 year sleep regression is temporary!
+Keep in mind – the 2-year sleep regression is temporary!
 As long as your little one has a solid sleep foundation AND you follow the tips above.
 If you do need help, let us know!
 We help families get back on track after sleep regressions and can help you!
-To learn more, book a intro call to talk about working together and learn what it’s like to work with us, by checking out our reviews on Facebook.

 P.S.
 Want to stay connected?